lexibank/pylexibank/README.md

   python code to access lexibank data in a programmatic (and consistent) way.

+### The `cmd_makecldf` method

+The main goal of `pylexibank` is creating high-quality CLDF Wordlists.
+This happens in the custom `cmd_makecldf` method of a Lexibank dataset.
+To make this task easier, `pylexibank` provides
+- access to Glottolog and Concepticon data:
+  - `args.glottolog.api` points to an instance of [`CachingGlottologAPI`](https://github.com/cldf/cldfbench/blob/f373855e3b9cde029578e77c26136f0df26a82fa/src/cldfbench/catalogs.py#L10-L40) (a subclass of `pyglottolog.Glottolog`)
+  - `args.concepticon.api` points to an instance of [`CachingConcepticonAPI`](https://github.com/cldf/cldfbench/blob/f373855e3b9cde029578e77c26136f0df26a82fa/src/cldfbench/catalogs.py#L48-L51) (a subclass of `pyconcepticon.Concepticon`)
+- fine-grained control over form manipulation via a `Dataset.form_spec`, an instance of [`pylexibank.FormSpec`](src/pylexibank/forms.py) which can be customized per dataset
+- support for additional information on lexemes, cognates, concepts and languages via subclassing the defaults in [`pylexibank.models`](src/pylexibank/models.py)
+- easy access to configuration data in a dataset's `etc_dir`

 ## Programmatic access to Lexibank datasets

-While some level of support for reading and writing any [CLDF](https://cldf.clld.org) dataset is already provided by the [`pycldf` package](https://pypi.org/projects/pycldf), `pylexibank` adds another layer of abstraction which supports
+While some level of support for reading and writing any [CLDF](https://cldf.clld.org) dataset is already provided by the [`pycldf` package](https://pypi.org/projects/pycldf), `pylexibank` (building on `cldfbench`) adds another layer of abstraction which supports
 - treating Lexibank datasets as Python packages (and managing them via `pip`),
 - a multi-step curation workflow
 - aggregating collections of Lexibank datasets into a single SQLite database for efficient analysis.